johnnylambada/pi-gen/README.md

     If set, then instead of working through the numeric stages in order, this list will be followed.
 For example setting to `"stage0 stage1 mystage stage2"` will run the contents of `mystage` before stage2.
 Note that quotes are needed around the list.
 An absolute or relative path can be given for stages outside the pi-gen directory.

+* `EXPORT_DIR` (Default: unset)

+    Can be set to export any stage without actually adding the EXPORT_IMAGE file to that stage.
+The part before the colon is the folder name to export.
+The part after the colon is the name of the suffix.
+For instance setting to `"stage1:-tiny"` will export the output of stage1 with the name "-tiny" affixed to the end of the file name.

 A simple example for building Raspberry Pi OS:

 ```bash